gary-archer/oauth.apisample.serverless/README.md

 ## Prerequisites

-- Ensure that Node.js 20 or later is installed, and also the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
+- Ensure that Node.js 20 or later is installed
 - Integration tests use Wiremock, so also install a Java 17+ SDK

 ## Local Development Quick Start